Cyngua/BioLaySum-Project-2024/README.md

 | Keywords     | Topic of the article   |
 | ID           | Article ID             |

-The datasets have been pre-split for model training and validation, consisting of 4,346 instances earmarked for training and 241 for validation.
-The folder also contains the data modified with a definition replacement preprocessing step, and the data rearranged according to the keywords.
-All these modified datasets are in a json format.
+The datasets have been split for model training and validation, consisting of 4,346 instances earmarked for training and 241 for validation.
+The folder also contains the data rearranged according to the keywords (`eLife_train_keyword.json`, `eLife_val_keyword.json`), and the data modified with a definition replacement preprocessing step (e.g. `eLift_train_modified_structural.json`).

 ## Methods
 Please refer to our report methods section for further details about models and evaluation metrics.